What is CommandCenter?

 Edit versions of a journey

-You can create up to five versions of a single process, but only one version can be active at a given time.
-When you edit any active process, there are three options:
+You can create up to five versions of a single journey, but only one version can be active at a given time.
+When you edit any active journey, there are three options:

 - Delete draft - You neither save nor publish it.
 Just delete it.